Crash Damage Scheme

 Example – This means that if the driver has damages to the front end on the test day, then the rear end in race 2, the driver will pay the first £1,200 of each incident.
 However, if the damage is to the same area of the car the two incidents may be invoiced as one requiring the driver to pay the first £1,200.
 This is also the case when changing from one car to another over the weekend.
 Each damages invoice will require the first £1,200 to be paid by the driver.

-Payment of Fee: the payment for the Crash Damage Scheme must be paid prior to entering the car at each event and a form will be signed by the driver agreeing their excess.
+Payment of Fee: the payment for the Crash Damage Scheme must be paid prior to entering the car at each event.

 Focus Cup Ltd reserves the right to refuse a driver from joining or continuing with the Crash Damage Scheme.